cyberark/Forward-AWS-logs-to-PAS/README.md

 ## Manual procedure to change the PTA IP after the solution is deployed

+For Lambda:
-- Lambda : In AWS console -> go to Lambda service -> Look for Lambda which contains "SNSToPTAFunction" in its name -> Update "PTAIP" environment variable as you wish
+1. 1.
+In the AWS console, go to Lambda service.
+2. 2.
+Locate the Lambda which contains "SNSToPTAFunction" in its name
+3. 3.
+Update the  "PTAIP" environment variable to the appropriate value.

+For Security Group:
-- Security Group : In AWS console -> go to EC2 service -> Choose "Security Group" under "Network & Security" in EC2 Dashboard -> look for security group called "PTA-AWS-Solution-SG" -> Go to "Outbound" tab -> Update destination IP for PTA tcp port rule as you wish
+1. 1.
+In the AWS console go to EC2 service
+2. 2.
+In the in EC2 Dashboard, under "Network & Security", Select "Security Group"
+3. 3.
+Locate the security group called "PTA-AWS-Solution-SG"
+4. 4.
+Go to the "Outbound" tab and update the destination IP for PTA tcp port rule to the appropriate value